gis-ops/tutorials/qgis/QGIS_PluginProperWay.md

 You could even define an abstract base class which defines abstract methods which **need to be implemented** by any inheriting class.
 Then `Nominatim()` and other geocoder classes could sub-class the base class and implement their own logic.

-That's a very object-oriented way and unfortunately Python is not very well suited for object-oriented programming, at least out-of-the-box.
-However, separation of concerns and single responsibility for objects is very important for maintainability, extensibility, testability and ease of on-boarding new developers.
+That's a fairly object-oriented way and unfortunately Python is not perfectly well suited to enforce some object-oriented programming paradigms, at least out-of-the-box.
+However, it's possible, and separation of concerns and single responsibility for classes is very important for maintainability, extensibility, testability and ease of on-boarding new developers.